 There are only a couple of cons to having composite fillings.
-One is that they may need to be replaced sooner than an amalgam filling; possibly in five to seven years.
-Also, the process of placing a composite filling takes a bit longer so you’ll need to spend more time in the dentist’s chair.
+One is that they may need to be replaced sooner than an amalgam fillings; possibly in five to seven years.
+Also, the process of placing a composite filling takes a bit longer, so you’ll need to spend more time in the dentist’s chair.

 Which Type of Filling Should I Have?

 You and the dentist near me will decide whether an amalgam or composite filling is best.
 The size and location of the cavity will be the most important factor in the decision.
 Other considerations include your dental history, cosmetic concerns and the coverage your dental insurance offers for amalgam vs. composite fillings.